What triggers the Money Purchase Annual Allowance (MPAA)?

 The MPAA (Money Purchase Annual Allowance) is a reduction in the amount you can contribute to your pension each year.

 Once you have begun to withdraw a taxable income from your pension, you may trigger the MPAA.
-The maximum amount you can contribute to your pension is reduced to £4,000 gross per tax year (down from the usual £40,000 annual allowance).
+The maximum amount you can contribute to your pension is reduced to the lower of £10,000 gross per tax year and your annual income (down from the usual £60,000 annual allowance).

 What are the MPAA rules and how does it work?